EMBRYOPSIDA Pirani & Prado

 Ecology & Physiology.
 The holoparasitic Ehretiaceae may parasitize their close relatives (Smith et al. 2000), but their hosts are in fact various.
 More work is needed to clarify the evolution of this distinctive parasitic clade.

-Chemistry, Morphology, etc. Ehretiaceae vary in their wood anatomy; Lepidocordia has vessels in radial groups, apotracheal parenchyma, and fibre tracheids with bordered pits, etc., and Gottwald (1982) kept it here largely because there was already so much variation that it did not seem out of place.
+Chemistry, Morphology, etc..
+Ehretiaceae vary in their wood anatomy.
+Lepidocordia has vessels in radial groups, apotracheal parenchyma, fibre tracheids with bordered pits, etc., and Gottwald (1982) kept it here largely because there was already so much variation that it did not seem out of place.

 For additional information, see Gottschling et al. (2016: general), J.-X. Liu et al. (2003: pollen), and Johri and Vasil (1956), Nagaraj and Fathima (1967), Khaleel (1977b) and Hanumantha Rao and Prakana Rao (1984), all embryology.